The Bankrate promise

 There’s a lot to like about the Amex Green Card, but consumers who aren’t afraid of high annual fees should also consider other luxury travel cards.
 If you’re confident you can take advantage of enough card benefits to justify a higher fee, you may want to consider premium travel cards like The Platinum Card® from American Express, American Express® Gold Card, Chase Sapphire Preferred® Card and Chase Sapphire Reserve®.

-For instance, The Platinum Card from American Express comes with a hefty annual fee of $695, but it also features incredible perks like a 150,000-point welcome bonus (after you spend $6,000 on purchases in the first six months), up to $200 in hotel credits (terms apply), up to $200 in airline fee credits, up to a $100 credit for Global Entry or TSA PreCheck, 5X points on flights booked directly with airlines or through American Express Travel (on up to $500,000 per year) and much, much more.
+For instance, The Platinum Card from American Express comes with a hefty annual fee of $695, but it also features incredible perks like a 80,000-point welcome bonus (after you spend $8,000 on purchases in the first six months), up to $200 in hotel credits (terms apply), up to $200 in airline fee credits, 5X points on flights booked directly with airlines or through American Express Travel (on up to $500,000 per year) and much, much more.

 The bottom line